Study human connections to natural resources at UW-Stevens Point

 for a career with major options in:

-- environmental education and interpretation, preparing you to teach
+- environmental education, wildlife education, and interpretation, preparing you to teach

 and inspire people to appreciate the natural environment.
 Jobs